nathanodle/keplermatik_krista/readme.md

 ## License

 For now, PyKeplermatik is using the [SSPL](https://en.wikipedia.org/wiki/Server_Side_Public_License).
-Many do not consider it true open source, but it's a 'safe' option until less restrictive alternatives can be considered.
+Some might not consider it true open source, but it's a 'safe' option until less restrictive alternatives are considered.
+In the meantime, feel free to contact for other licensing requests, we're pretty open-minded!

 ## Links